Kastro, Grevena

 Kastro (Κάστρο) is a village of the Grevena municipality.
 Before the 1997 local government reform it was a part of the community of Elatos.
-The 2011 census recorded 13 residents in the village.
+The 2021 census recorded 11 residents in the village.

+Kastro was populated by Greek speaking Muslim Vallahades.
+The 1920 Greek census recorded 246 people in the village, and 246 inhabitants (15 families) were Muslim in 1923.
+Following the Greek–Turkish population exchange, Greek refugee families in Kastro were from Pontus (20) in 1926.
+The 1928 Greek census recorded 72 village inhabitants.
+In 1928, the refugee families numbered 21 (69 people).